Therefore, if anyone is in Christ, he is a new creation. The old has passed away; behold, the new has come.

 Friend to Friend

 The New Testament begins with the book of Matthew and showcases more drama than a Hallmark movie.
 The book starts off with a genealogy trail that leads from Abraham to the birth of Jesus.
 This list of names might make you yawn, but it’s actually really important – and even exciting.
 (Yes.
 You read that right!)
-It’s fascinating because it gives evidence to a family line that shows Jesus was a descendant of both Abraham and King David, thus fulfilling what the Old Testament predicted about the lineage of the Messiah.
+It’s fascinating because it gives evidence to a family line that shows Jesus was a descendent of both Abraham and King David, thus fulfilling what the Old Testament predicted about the lineage of the Messiah.

 Scandal steps onto the page in verse three of Matthew chapter one when a woman’s name shows up.
 (Traditionally, only the names of men appeared in these family lineages.)
 But this wasn’t just any woman, it’s one from the shady side of the family tree … Tamar.
 She had a past, and any Jewish scholar worth their salt would know about it.
 She was used and abused by men that should’ve loved, protected, and provided for her.
 Once scorned, she schemed for revenge and ended up having twins to her father-in-law.
 One of the twins, Perez, is an ancestor to King David.

 As the list goes on we see a few more eyebrow-raising names…

 Rahab’s name is listed.
 Remember her?
 She was the prostitute who “turned good” when she helped Joshua and the Israelites capture Jericho.
 Bathsheba’s on the list too, but they don’t even mention her by name.
 She’s recorded this way, “David was the father of Solomon, whose mother had been Uriah’s wife.”
 (Matthew 1:6) Nice.
 Archived as the woman who had an affair with King David while she was married to a soldier named Uriah.